batrousseau/holbertonschool-shell/basics/README.md

-9-Firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory 10-back : changes the working directory to the previous one 11-lists : List all files in the current directory, parent directory and boot, even hidden and long format
+9-Firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory 10-back : changes the working directory to the previous one 11-lists : List all files in the current directory, parent directory and boot, even hidden and long format 12-file_type : prints the type of the file namde iamfile in the /tmp directory